CAKR: Commutative algebra k-mer representations for genomics: Results

 \subsection{Viral classification}

-In this task, we conduct viral classification experiments on the four NCBI datasets described in Supplementary Section S1, following the experimental design outlined by Hozumi et al.~\cite{hozumi2024revealing}.
+In this task, we conduct viral classification experiments on the four NCBI datasets described in Supplementary Section 1, following the experimental design outlined by Hozumi et al.~\cite{hozumi2024revealing}.
 In particular, we adopt the same comparative benchmarking strategies to ensure consistency.
 The labels assigned to viral sequences in the NCBI Virus Database are regularly revised, as the International Committee on Taxonomy of Viruses (ICTV) continuously updates viral classifications based on new scientific findings.
 This ongoing process reflects the complexity of the classification problem and emphasizes the importance of using methods that remain reliable despite changes in biological taxonomy.
+A summary of the dataset versions, filtering criteria, and sample sizes is provided in Supplementary Table~1.
+Moreover, many of the NCBI genomes analyzed in this study already include ambiguous nucleotides (e.g., \texttt{N}, \texttt{R}, \texttt{W}, \texttt{Y}), reflecting uncertainty or partial information that commonly arises in real sequencing/assembly pipelines.
+The stable performance observed across these datasets therefore provides empirical evidence that CAKR is robust to a moderate level of incompleteness.

 Two classification tasks are considered.
 The first employs a 1-nearest neighbor (1-NN) classifier on feature representations derived from the persistent facet ideals featurization, following the methodology introduced by Sun et al.~\cite{sun2021geometric}.
 A test sample is deemed correctly classified if its nearest neighbor, under the algebraic distance metric, shares the same viral family label.
 This protocol models realistic scenarios in which newly sequenced viral genomes are annotated based on proximity to previously characterized reference genomes.